1. How do I find my advisor?

 1. How do I find my advisor? -top

-Your advisor's name should be listed in the Academic Profile box in the upper right hand corner of the Student Resources tab in your WyoWeb account.
-If for some reason it is not listed there, contact your college and they will be able to tell you the name of your advisor.
-If you are undeclared, contact the Center for Advising & Career Services (766-2398).
+You can find find you advisor by logging into your WyoRecords account, then selecting Student Records.
+On the Student Records page, click on Academic Profile; your advisor's name will be listed near the bottom of the page.
+You can click on their name to view their email address and department.
+If no advisor is listed, you may not yet be assigned to an advisor and will need to contact your college or department to find out who your advisor will be.
+If you are undeclared, contact the Center for Advising & Career Services (307-766-2398).
 Once you know your advisor's name, you can look for contact information through the UW web directory, or call the department and ask for the contact information.

 2. Where is my advisor's office? -top